Trip Planning for Europe

 Where to Start Trip Planning for Europe

-It starts with a dream, a cup of coffee, the internet and a notebook.
+For us all, it starts with a dream, a cup of coffee, the internet and a notebook.
 You pick a country and begin to delve into the interwebs in search of beautiful imagery and visualize yourself there.
 This is where your trip itinerary for Europe starts, where the adventure begins.
 Whether you are traveling alone, traveling with a friend or traveling with kids, the excitement is the same.
 Time to start planning a trip to Europe.

 This is how all my trips begin.
 With a small idea, a cappuccino, and curiosity for what's out there waiting for me.
 What's even better is, it morphs into something better by the time the wheels leave the runway.